 * NOTE: Greenleaf Lake State Recreation Area and Minnesota Valley State Recreation Area do not have self-service kiosks.

-When does my annual permit expire?
+- When does my year-round permit expire?

-What should I do if I have more than one vehicle?
+- What should I do if I have more than one vehicle?

 Regardless of when you purchase them, your multiple-vehicle permits will be punched with the same month as your first permit, so they will all expire in the same month.